matthansen0/logicapp-githubstats/README.md

 After the data is loaded into Table Storage you can do whatever you'd like with it, though i've included a basic PowerBI template to visualize the data using PowerBI desktop.

 **This solution should cost less than $0.05/month.
-Below is the last 12 months of running costs with the default daily trigger, you can reduce that cost to less than $0.01/month by changing it to a weekly trigger*
+Below is the last 12 months of running costs with the default daily trigger, you can reduce that cost to less than $0.01/month by changing it to a weekly trigger.*

 <img src="./images/runningCost.png" width="75%">